House Price Watch

 100 most expensive houses in Carburton

-In the charming area of Carburton, which is part of Bassetlaw, the real estate market has seen some notable transactions.
-The most expensive house sold for an impressive £675,000 in 2022, while the least expensive fetched £50,000.
-Interestingly, 7 of the houses are located on the same street, Ollerton Road.
-Since 1998, there have been 13 sales in the area, with the latest transaction occurring in 2024.
-This blend of affordability and luxury highlights the diverse housing market in Carburton.
+In the charming area of Carburton, nestled within Bassetlaw, the real estate market has seen some intriguing activity.
+The most expensive house sold for an impressive £675,000 in 2022, while the least expensive found a new owner for just £50,000.
+Over the years, there have been 13 sales since 1998, with 7 of those homes located on the same street, Ollerton Road.
+The latest sale in this vibrant community occurred in 2024, showcasing the area's ongoing appeal.

 Sold in 2022